 There are 12 assignable performance macros available, one for each pad.
 Select which macro to edit by pressing one of the [PADS].
-When performance edit is active, the bottom of the screen reveals a list showing, from left to right, the performance macro number, the number of locked parameters, an option to clear the macro and an option to clear all macros.
-Use the [ARROW] keys [LEFT] and [RIGHT] to navigate through this list.
+When performance edit is active, the LCD screen left-hand side will reveal a list showing, from the top, the performance macro number, the number of locked parameters, an option to clear the macro and an option to clear all macros.
+Use the [ARROW] keys [UP] and [DOWN] to navigate through this list.

-PERF shows which performance macro is edited.
-Use [ARROW] keys [UP] and [DOWN] to select another performance macro to edit.
+PERF shows which performance macro is being edited.
+Use [ARROW] keys [LEFT] and [RIGHT] to select another performance macro to edit.